pymwp

 Implementation of MWP analysis on C code in Python.

-pymwp is a tool for automatically performing static analysis on programs written in C, inspired by "A Flow Calculus of mwp-Bounds for Complexity Analysis".
+pymwp is a tool for automatically performing static analysis on programs written in C. It is inspired by "A Flow Calculus of mwp-Bounds for Complexity Analysis".
 It analyzes resource usage and determines if a program's variables growth rates are no more than polynomially related to their inputs sizes.
-You can run our many examples on-line in our demo before installing it, consult our list of supported C language features, or review latest profiling results for interesting metrics.
+Try our online demo to see it action.
+For more details on usage and behavior, see pymwp documentation, particularly supported C language features.

 Installation